 We can now explain why focal length affects apparent depth in pictured scenes and facial appearance in portraits.
-Recall that long- and short-focallength pictures look respectively compressed and expanded in depth (Figures 1, 2, and 3).
+Recall that long- and short-focal-length pictures look, respectively, compressed and expanded in depth.
 We propose that people's preferred field of view when looking at most pictures leads them to view long-focal-length pictures from too near and short-focal-length pictures from too far.
 Perceptual compression and expansion occur because people do not take their incorrect viewing distances into account.
 Thus, scenes captured with long lenses look compressed in depth, which makes faces apparently flatter.
 Likewise, scenes captured with short lenses appear expanded in depth, which makes faces look rounder.

-However, this does not tell us why pictures created with a 50-mm lens look most natural, i.e., neither expanded nor compressed.
-To investigate this, we calculated for each picture size the focal length for which the subjects' average preferred viewing distance would be equal to the COP distance.
+However, this does not tell us why pictures created with a 50 mm lens look most natural, that is, neither expanded nor compressed.
+To investigate this, we calculated for each picture size the focal length for which the participants' average preferred viewing distance would be equal to the COP distance.
 We call this the recommended focal length:

-$$f{rec} = 43.3 \frac{d{pref}}{l_p} \tag{4}$$
+$$f{rec} = 43.3 \frac{d{pref}}{l_p},\tag{4}$$

-where $d{pref}$ is the average preferred viewing distance, $l_p$ is the diagonal length of the picture, and 43.3 is the diagonal length of standard 35-mm film in millimeters.
-The recommended values from our data, calculated by averaging the preferred viewing distance across all focal lengths for each picture size from Experiment 2, are plotted in Figure 11.
-The regression line from Figure 9b is also replotted in terms of recommended focal length.
-The equation for the line is:
+where $d{pref}$ is the average preferred viewing distance, $l_p$ is the diagonal length of the picture, and 43.3 is the diagonal length of standard 35 mm film in millimeters.
+The recommended values from our data, calculated by averaging the preferred viewing distance across all focal lengths for each picture size from Experiment